lynnlangit/gcp-essentials/4_big data_and_genomics/4k_BigLake_&_Dataplex/README.md

 <img src="https://github.com/lynnlangit/gcp-essentials/blob/master/7_sample_data/images/gcp-data-mesh-example.png" width=600>

-Use GCP Dataplex to build a data mesh architecture (image above from [GCP whitepaper](https://github.com/lynnlangit/gcp-essentials/blob/master/7_sample_data/images/gcp-data-mesh-example.png)) with `data products`
+Use GCP Dataplex to build a data mesh architecture (image above from [GCP whitepaper](https://github.com/lynnlangit/gcp-essentials/blob/master/7_sample_data/images/gcp-data-mesh-example.png)).
+Conceptual example shown above.
-- Dataplex includes features, such as a lake, zones, and other assets which you use to build a data mesh.
+- GCP Dataplex includes services, such as a lakes, zones, and other assets which you use to build a data mesh.
-- See GCP Whitepaper in this directory for architecture and examples.
+- See the GCP Whitepaper in this directory for architecture and examples.

 ## What is a DataMesh?

 <img src="https://github.com/lynnlangit/gcp-essentials/blob/master/7_sample_data/images/gcp-datamesh.png" width=900>

-A data mesh is an organizational and technical approach that decentralizes data ownership among domain data owners.
+A data mesh is an organizational and technical approach that *decentralizes data ownership* among domain data owners.
 These owners provide the **data as a product** in a standard way and facilitate communication among different parts of the organization to distribute datasets across different locations.
-Shown above is a mapping of GCP services and features to DataMesh concepts.
+Shown above is a mapping of GCP services and features to Data Mesh concepts.
 - How to build a DataMesh (Google Documentation) --> [link](https://cloud.google.com/dataplex/docs/build-a-data-mesh)
   - Build a DataMesh on GCP (GitHub open source example) --> [link](https://github.com/mansim07/datamesh-on-gcp)
 - Create a Metastore on Dataproc (Google Documentation) --> [link](https://cloud.google.com/dataplex/docs/create-lake#metastore)